Rivera-py/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Following an A Cloud Guru course on using Python to automate and control resources with Python.
+Repository for the ACG course *Automating AWS with Python*